 Opaleye, Girella nigricans

-The Opaleye, Girella nigricans, whose common Spanish name is “Chopa Verde”, is a member of the Sea Chub or Kyphosidae Family, known collectively as “Chopas” in Mexico.
+The Opaleye, Girella nigricans, whose common Spanish name is Chopa Verde, is a member of the Sea Chub or Kyphosidae Family, known collectively as “Chopas” in Mexico.

-The Opaleye reach a maximum length of 66 cm (26 inches).
-They are found in large schools, normally demersal, to depths of 105 feet within rocky areas with an abundance of algae growth; they will occasionally enter estuaries.
-The juveniles are pelagic and found near the surface often within floating debris.
-The species is an eurythermal species being able to tolerate water temperatures as low as 46o and as high as 95oF.
+The Opaleyes are found in large schools, normally demersal, within rocky areas with an abundance of algae growth at depths up to 105 feet; they will occasionally enter estuaries.
+Juveniles are pelagic and found near the surface often within floating debris.
+They reach a maximum length of 66 cm (26 inches).
+They are an eurythermal species being able to tolerate water temperatures as low as 46oF and as high as 95oF.
 They are diurnal omnivores grazing on algae and preying on invertebrates.
-They are found from along the entire west coast of Baja and with isolated populations found throughout the Sea of Cortez; they are absent south of Mazatlán along the west coast of the mainland.
+They are found along the entire west coast of Baja, with isolated populations found throughout the Sea of Cortez, and are absent south of Mazatlán along the west coast of the mainland.

-The Opaleye is most likely confused with the California Halfmoon, Medialuna californiensis (black blotch at top of gill cover), the Gulf Opaleye, Girella simplicidens (pointed anal and dorsal fins, three to four white spots with bright blue eyes), and the Zebra Perch, Hermosilla azurea (eight faint bars on its sides and a black spot at the pectoral fin base).
+The Opaleye is most likely confused with the California Halfmoon, Medialuna californiensis (black blotch at top of gill cover), the Gulf Opaleye, Girella simplicidens (pointed anal and dorsal fins; three to four white spots; bright blue eyes), and the Zebraperch, Hermosilla azurea (eight faint bars on sides; black spot at pectoral fin base).

 The Opaleyes are considered marginal table fare and only retained by subsistence fishermen.